andrewdpoh/Bamboo_Docs/docs/User_Guide/commands/command_guide.md

 ### Stop Controlling Agent

-To close the console of an agent, enter close in the console of the agent.
+To close the console of an agent, enter `stop` in the console of the agent.
 This does not disconnect or terminate the agent

-### CLI Commands
+### Terminal Commands

-To access a command prompt in the agent, enter cli in the agent’s console.
+To access a terminal/command prompt in the agent, enter `cmd` in the agent’s console.

 ![cmd on agent](../../img/userguide_images/agent-cmd.png)